cozy-labs/konnectors/docs/client-side-use-cases-configuration.md

 What are use-cases?
 -------------------

 A **use-case** is a way to sort and filter konnectors by an arbitrary denominator (e.g. _all konnectors that concerns billing_).
-It allow a user to browse available konnectors in a different way than browsing by categories.
-I allow the user to discover some konnectors by selecting first a _use-case_ (aka a scenario) that cover usages, and see what konnectors can be suggested.
+It allows a user to browse available konnectors in a different way than browsing by categories.
+The user can discover some konnectors by selecting first a _use-case_ (aka a scenario) that cover usages, and see what konnectors can be suggested.

-_MyAccounts_ can provides many _use-cases_, that can be configured, which mean a hoster can offer a different way to discover available konnectors (aka present different _use-cases_).
+_MyAccounts_ can provide many _use-cases_, that can be configured, which means that an hoster can offer a different way to discover available konnectors (aka present different _use-cases_).

 How to define a use-case?
 -------------------------

 All _use-cases_ are declared in a manifest, built-in the client app, at `client/app/contexts/<context>/index.json`.
-Its architecture is defined ine the _Architecture of the manifest_ section below.
+Its architecture is defined in the _Architecture of the manifest_ section below.

-The `context` value is the one defines in which context _MyAccounts_ app run.
+The `context` value is the one that defines in which context _MyAccounts_ app run.
 There must be a `cozy` context, which is the default one available.
-Later, all partners can defines their own _use-cases_ by adding a new context, with a dedicated manifest and locales (see _Localization_ section below about translations).
+Later, all partners can define their own _use-cases_ by adding a new context, with a dedicated manifest and locales (see _Localization_ section below about translations).

 Adding a _use-case_ simply mean adding a new object into the _use-cases_ array, that provides the following keys (see the _Architecture_ section below for a complete list and informations):